 The Magic School Bus Gets Charged

 The Magic School Bus kids charge through an electrical circuit to discover how it works.
-Your kids make a simple circuit and switch.
-They learn about positive and negative charges.
+Your students make a simple circuit and switch, learning about positive and negative charges.

 - Grades: 3–5